Aulin34/dnd-quartz/content/public/Characters/NPCs/Known NPCs/Pickle.md

 	- Dadaka began to wither away before Sylas convinced Pickle to enter his mouth again and give him life force.

 - Supposedly "doesn't need" Dadaka to survive.
 Talk about an upset stomach!

+- After Dadaka was killed at the Eastern Conclave, the status of Pickle or those like him is unknown.